FAQs all your questions answered

 Do I pay council rates?

-To help keep the home purchase price and weekly site fee at an affordable level, Lifestyle Communities recovers part of its costs for developing, running and maintaining the community when you sell your home.
+To help keep the home purchase price and weekly site fee at an affordable level, Lifestyle Communities® recovers part of its costs for developing, running and maintaining the community when you sell your home.
 This payment is known as the Deferred Management Fee (DMF) and is a scaled percentage of 4% of the selling price per year and is capped at a maximum of 20% from the fifth year.
-This is typically a lot less than other places you may be considering.
+This is typically a lot less than other places you may be considering and is calculated pro-rata for the time you are a Homeowner at Lifestyle Communities.

 Your home is part of a gated community where entry gates are closed each evening.
 Your on-site Community Managers also provide additional peace of mind whether you are at home or away travelling.